QuantumQuasars/DroneBeamMappingRFSoC/README.md

 The GNURadio prototype only took an hour or two to make, but demonstrates:
 * You can see the correlation go down as you make the polarization of the antennas less parallel.
-* You can see the phase change when you move the antennas *even a fraction of a centimeter* closer or farther away.
+* You can see the phase change when you move the antennas *even a fraction of a centimeter* closer or farther away (for a 30 cm wavelength).
 * You change the central frequency to operate at the edge of the bandpass filter and see the cutoff in the cross spectrum.
+* I even do a version of the RFSoC's accumulate and dump in the time domain, though in the GNU Radi prototype, it's really an IIR filter with a slider as a parameter that, by default, averages around the last 100 capture windows with exponentially-falling weights in the past.

 Unfortunately, there are challenges with the hardware:
 * The DC compensation screws up the spectrum around the carrier.
+The rolloff near the edges makes that response not ideal.
 I should only transmit well within only the upper or lower half of the B210's band.
 * Every time I get an underrun, the offset between transmit and receive resets to some arbitrary number of samples.
 I can manually "tune it out" each time this happens.

 ## Overview of FPGA Verilog and Python